-- 11.2.1 Projects by component manufacturers with a qualifying investment below R2 million and projects without a contract or letter of intent to supply the OEM, will not qualify for assistance under the AIS.
-This excludes NEV and EE component manufactures. - 11.2.2 Standalone competitiveness improvement applications by component manufacturers, and tooling companies below R250 000, will not qualify for assistance under AIS. - 11.2.3 Projects by original equipment manufacturers with a qualifying investment, below R50 million and/or without ITAC registration, will not qualify for assistance under the AIS.
-This excludes NEV and EE OEMs. - 11.3 Projects that benefit from other capital investment incentives offered by the Department will not qualify for assistance under the AIS grant.
+- 11.2.1 Projects by component manufacturers with a qualifying investment below R2 million and projects without a contract or letter of intent to supply the OEM, will not qualify for assistance under the MHCV-AIS.
+This excludes NEV component manufacturers. - 11.2.2 Standalone competitiveness improvement applications by component manufacturers, and tooling companies below R250 000, will not qualify for assistance under MHCV-AIS. - 11.2.3 Projects by original equipment manufacturers, below R50 million and/or without ITAC registration, will not qualify for assistance under the MHCV-AIS. - 11.3 Projects that benefit from other capital investment incentives offered by the Department will not qualify for assistance under the MHCV-AIS grant.

 Further: - 11.3.1 Non-Profit Organisations (NPOs) and trusts do not qualify; - 11.3.2 The approved project must notify the Department in writing within thirty (30) calendar days from the date of approval letter of any changes in the start of production date.
-The new SOP date must be within ninety (90) calendar days of the original approved SOP date. - 11.3.3 Financial lease assets must be capitalised in the balance sheet in order to be considered as qualifying for purposes of the incentive claim. - 11.3.4 Component manufacturers that do not meet the requirements of section 8.3.
+The new SOP date must be within ninety (90) calendar days of the original approved SOP date. - 11.3.3 Financial lease assets must be capitalised in the balance sheet in order to be considered as qualifying for purposes of the incentive claim. - 11.3.4 Component manufacturers that do not meet the requirements of paragraph 8.3.